A good night’s sleep is vital for your well-being. It’s conducive to maintaining happiness and good health.

 A Bad Mattress Can Weaken Your Immune System

 As mentioned earlier, your mattress affects your sleep quality.
-Sleeping on a lousy mattress prevents high-quality sleep which could weaken your immune system.
+Sleeping on a lousy mattress prevents high-quality sleep, weakening your immune system.

 Note that when you sleep, your body replenishes all that has been depleted during the day.
-A poor sleep (or no sleep) prevents your body from performing this task.
-This results in a weak immune system and predisposes your body to many illnesses such as a cold.
+Poor sleep (or no sleep) prevents your body from performing this task.
+This results in a weak immune system and predisposes your body to many illnesses, such as a cold.

 Pingback: 3 Reasons Why Your Home Isn't As Healthy As You Think It Is | ADDICTED